 - 1) Use 47mm 0.6μm (or selected pore size) polycarbonate filters in triplicate - 2) Always note filtered volume on info sheet.
-It is OK to adjust volumes as needed, as long as the information is noted. - 3) Before filtration gently agitate sample to resuspend particles - 4) Filter selected volume using glass filtration funnels and collectors NB if there is a lot of material on the filter consider decreasing volume

-- 6) Let filters air dry on sheet of paper or bench liner sheets. - 7) Filters should be "weighed down" on one edge using labelled filter holder (see picture on the right) - Plastic box or other cover should be used to cover filters while drying, - 9) Once filters are dry (for PC a couple of hours is more than enough), place in labelled filter holder and box
+It is OK to adjust volumes as needed, as long as the information is noted. - 3) Before filtration gently agitate sample to resuspend particles - 4) Filter selected volume using glass filtration funnels and collectors NB if there is a lot of material on the filter consider decreasing volume - 5) When filtering is almost complete rinse filter with 5ml distilled water using pipette - 6) Let filters air dry on sheet of paper or bench liner sheets. - 7) Filters should be "weighed down" on one edge using labelled filter holder (see picture on the right) - 8) Plastic box or other cover should be used to cover filters while drying, - 9) Once filters are dry (for PC a couple of hours is more than enough), place in labelled filter holder and box